Schedule of Tuition and Fees Charges

 - Multicultural Affairs

 - Media Board

 Current UNCG Students

 Visiting auditors are classified as non-UNCG students who wish to take a course(s) without receiving a record of enrollment.
-Such individuals must apply to register through the Division of Continual Learning.
-A visiting auditor will not receive a record of enrollment and is charged a $50 fee for lecture courses.
+Such individuals must apply to register through UNCG Online – The Division of Online Learning.
+A visiting auditor will not receive a record of enrollment and is charged a $125 fee for lecture courses.
 Visiting auditors are admitted to lecture courses when space is available with the approval of the department head in consultation with the instructor teaching the course requested.

 To audit a 600- or 700-level course, a student must hold a bachelor’s degree.

 Residence Status for Tuition Purposes